t04glovern/selfie2anime-tutorial/.blog/README.md

 #### Local Environment [Requirements]

-If you are running locally open up a shell and run one of the following sets of commands.
+If you are running locally; open up a shell and run (one of) the following sets of commands.

 **NOTE**: *Depending on if you decided to use Anaconda or not will define what commands to use*